IsmailMabrouki/imageflowio/docs/ANALYSIS.md

 ## What is ImageFlowIO?

-ImageFlowIO is a **config-driven image-to-image inference pipeline library** for Node.js that allows developers to run machine learning models on images without writing procedural code.
-It provides a declarative approach to image processing workflows through JSON configuration files.
+ImageFlowIO is a **config-driven ML inference pipeline library** for Node.js that allows developers to run machine learning models on images without writing procedural code.
+It provides a declarative approach to ML inference workflows through JSON configuration files, supporting image-to-image, classification, detection, and segmentation models.

 ### Core Concept